Panel One’s New Look!

 I’m always in awe of our member’s work – and I want people who visit the site to have the same reaction as I do.

 What does it take to build a website like this?

 Quick answer?
-Five months, a whole lot of coffee, a cool space like Work Nicer Coworking, and a great friend like Dario Hudon-Verrelli (founder of Octopus & Son).
+Five months.
+A whole lot of coffee.
+A cool space like Work Nicer Coworking.
+Most importantly, a great friend like Dario Hudon-Verrelli (founder of Octopus & Son).

 First, you need to identify your audience – which doesn’t sound hard until you think about all the potential people who may come across your site.
 So, we narrowed it down to the primary audience (members, potential members, partners and supporters, and industry) and secondary audience (general public).